dimgiagos44/Serverless-app-versions/benchmarks/version1/README.md

 ## Average results from version1.
 Single and Multi-node deployment, 3 replicas for facedetector-faceanalyzer-mobilenet (no pressure)

-*No differences are spoted, which is mainly because of *

 * Url1's duration = 180 seconds (0-180) with total 11  frames created & processed (1 per 15 seconds)
 * Url4's duration = 280 seconds (0-280) with total 18  frames created & processed (1 per 15 seconds)
 * Url5's duration = 500 seconds (0-500) with total 26  frames created & processed (1 per 15 seconds)